Military Intelligence

 • 1926

-• The competence of the 2nd Intelligence Department was defined in more details in the "Competencies of the Ministry of National Defence from 1926", which were the basic statute expressing its operative focus and specifying its activity from the legal perspective: the 2nd Department of the General Staff was authorised to build up intelligence vital for gathering information on foreign states and important for the Czechoslovak Military Direction.
+• The competences of the 2nd Intelligence Department were defined in more details in the "Competencies of the Ministry of National Defence from 1926", which was the basic statute expressing its operative focus and specifying its activity from the legal perspective: the 2nd Department of the General Staff was authorised to build up intelligence vital for gathering information on foreign states and important for the Czechoslovak Military Direction.

 • 1926